XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 68.16 0.24 Td
 [", 17.1965, P, -18.7118, i, -9.35592, l, -9.35592, o, -17.2414, t, -9.35636, ", 17.1965,  , 250] TJ
 ```

+In general though, redacting a pdf document is significantly harder that simply covering up the data that is to be redacted because:
+* Text rendering instructions do not need to appear in logical (reading) order
+* Text rendering instructions do not always constitute complete words/chunks of text
+* Transformations can be applied (shift, scale, font transformation, etc)
+* Pdf documents can contain metadata, which should also be checked.
+* Pdf documents can contain scripts.
+Thus adding the possibility of dynamic content.

 Similar problems occur with images:
 * Images can be defined as a series of drawing operations